corka149/jarvis/README.md

 3. Version:
     1. Marks the end of any work targeting smart home.
 In this version frontend and backend should be separated.
     2. Added finance domain
+4. Version is the comeback of jARVIS as multipage application.

 ## Getting started